flyinglightspeck/SwarMer/README.md

 This repository contains MATLAB simulation and a Python implementation of SwarMer, a decentralized localization algorithm.
 Visit [here](https://www.holodecks.quest/_files/ugd/fb2888_f3e51e31182f4cd9b61204547b6b89f3.pdf?index=true) to access the PDF document of the publication.

+Authors:  Hamed Alimohammadzadeh(halimoha@usc.edu) and Shahram Ghandeharizadeh (shahram@usc.edu)

 ## Clone
 ``git clone https://github.com/flyinglightspeck/SwarMer.git``

 ## Run
-Please take a look at the README of each implementation for instructions.
+The MATLAB simulation and the Phyton emulation are two independent implementations with their own specific instructions.
+Please visit the respective directory of each implementation and follow its instructions.

 ## Citations